-1. Practical Skills: Demonstrate an understanding of musical and dramatic components and processes.

-2. Knowledge and Understanding: Develop an understanding of various musical and dramatic cultures, historical periods, and theories of the art.
+- Practical Skills: Demonstrate an understanding of musical and dramatic components and processes. - Knowledge and Understanding: Develop an understanding of various musical and dramatic cultures, historical periods, and theories of the art. - Transferable, generic skills: - Interact effectively as part of a team. - Communicate and present their work. - Evaluate their product and planning process.

-3. Transferable, Generic Skills:

-- a.
-Interact effectively as part of a team.

-- a.
-Communicate and present their work.

-- b.
-Evaluate their product and planning process.